praezi/rust-emse-2020/rustsec/README.md

 A crate's published name identifier on [crates.io](https://crates.io).
 If there is a `null` value, the type belongs to a standard crate of `rustc`.

 ##### `"package_version"`
 A valid release on [crates.io](https://crates.io).
-If there is a `null` value present, the custom type information needs to be replaced by a one from a resolved version.
+If there is a `null` value present, the custom type information needs to be replaced by one from a resolved version.
 Follow the steps [here](README.md#cg-node---steps-to-replace-a-placeholder-function-with-a-concrete-function)

 ##### `"relative_def_id"`
 A relative or logical path leading to declared `Struct`.
 If there is a `null` value, it is not a custom type but a primitive or generic type.